qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

   PARAMETER["false_northing",0],
   UNIT["us_survey_feet",0.3048006096012192]]

-If you intend to use |qg| as a graphical front end for GRASS, you can find a selection of sample locations (e.g., Spearfish or South Dakota) at the official GRASS GIS website, http://grass.osgeo.org/download/sample-data/.
+If you intend to use QGIS as a graphical front end for GRASS, you can find a selection of sample locations (e.g., Spearfish or South Dakota) at the official GRASS GIS website, http://grass.osgeo.org/download/sample-data/.